 The State of Data Science and Machine Learning

-Recently, Kaggle released their survey results from their report, “The State of Data Science and Machine Learning”.
+Recently, Kaggle released survey results from the report, “The State of Data Science and Machine Learning”.
 These jobs are high paying and in high demand.
 The IBM report (from the click-bait Google result above) and the Kaggle report show slightly different wage levels for the US (IBM Average: $94,576 and $105,676 vs. Kaggle Median: $122,500).
 But the IBM report also notes that Data Scientists and Data Engineers (without Advanced Analysts) generally have salaries over $100,000.

 Summary demand statistics from the IBM report

 Median full-time annual salary of Data Scientists in the US, from the Kaggle Survey

 The table below shows the future demand within the category “Data Scientists & Advanced Analysts” is really centered around Data Scientists with a 39% projected 5-year growth.

 It is also interesting to note which industries have the highest demand for data scientists.
 There is quite a low percentage in the Health Care and Retail Trade categories, even though there have been large strides of AI/ML in these industries.
 For example, a Deep Learning algorithm by Stanford University researchers now outperforms radiologists in diagnosing pneumonia.
 And retail uses recommendation engines to predict future purchases and to entice customers to purchase the next item.

 Share of demand by industry from the IBM Report